arminc/terraform-ecs/deployment/README.md

 ## New version deployment

-When we want to deploy a new version of a container we need to update the Task Definition and register a new revision.
-This is done exactly as described in [Create a Service Definition](#create-a-service-definition)
+When we want to deploy a new version of a container we need to update the Task definition and register a new revision.
+This is done exactly as described in [Register a Task definition](#register-a-task-definition)

-### Update a Service Definition
+### Update a Service definition

-Because we already have a service we can not create a new one we need to update it.
-That means we are telling the service to update our Task Definition from revision X to revision Y. Therefore we just need to provide a small set of information to the service as it can be seen [here](service-update-nginx.json):
+Because we already have a service we can not create a new one, we need to update it.
+That means we are telling the service to update our Task definition from revision X to revision Y. Therefore we just need to provide a small set of information to the service as it can be found [here](service-update-nginx.json):

 ```json
 {